 See the Eligible Products page on NeighborhoodToNation.com for a complete listing of products.

 Can I have further clarification on whether I am eligible to enter the Contest?

-An Independent Restaurant is defined as a restaurant owned and operated by an individual, family, or group of people.
-Commercial restaurant enterprises with nine or fewer restaurant units may enter the contest to win.
-Independent Restaurant Operators who manage a catering and/or food truck business without a bricks and mortar restaurant/establishment are not eligible to enter the contest.
+An independent, commercial restaurant operation is defined as a restaurant owned and operated by an individual, family, or group of people.
+Independent, commercial restaurant enterprises with nineteen (19) or fewer restaurant units are eligible to enter the contest.

 I worked on a recipe with another person.
 Can we enter the contest as a team?

 No, only one person may be assigned to each recipe submission.

 CONTEST JUDGING, FINALISTS & RECIPE WINNERS

 Are all recipes submitted to the contest read and judged, or do you select just some of the recipes to review?
 Do you test all the entries in your kitchens?